+Externship Length

-Externship Length Standard: Section II (A)(7)(e), Substantive Standards, Standards of Accreditation
+Standard: Section II (A)(7)(e), Substantive Standards, Standards of Accreditation

-Currently, all externships greater than one-third of the program length are put forward for Commission consideration and approval; however, the majority of program applications where an externship is greater than one third of the program is due to some other industry regulatory requirement.
+Previously, all externships greater than one-third of the program length required Commission consideration and approval; however, the Commission had found that most of those cases were for an externship that was required to be greater than one third of the program due to some other industry-related regulatory or accreditation requirement (e.g., a Nursing Board requirement).
 Some programs are required by a licensing board or programmatic accreditor to include externships greater than one-third the program length in order to master the skills in the subject area.
-The below proposed revisions are intended to address programmatic accreditor requirements for programs such as Surgical Technology, for example, that must include a specific number of patient-centered procedures and competencies to be completed by the student at the externship site.
-The prescribed competencies and estimated hours of completion ensures student eligibility to complete the required certification examinations.

-Therefore, in order to allow for alignment with industry and programmatic accreditor requirements, the Commission proposes the following revisions to the Standards of Accreditation.
+Therefore, to allow for alignment with industry and programmatic accreditor requirements, the Commission revised the Standards of Accreditation as follows.

-Proposed new language in red, bold, and italic text.
+New language in red, bold, and italic text.